 A mitigation attempt involving limiting or dropping traffic indiscriminately can also end up blocking good traffic along with the malicious.

 There is also a possibility that the attacking traffic may modify in order to adapt.
 The best way to overcome a complex disruption attempt is by implementing a layered solution.

 Mostly, DDoS mitigation services consist of software tools that are cloud-based.
 Other than this, the network administrators can implement the following strategies to prevent the attack on a basic level.

 As the name suggests, this methodology includes requesting the overall number of requests that a server can accept within a certain time frame.

 This strategy can help mitigate a DDoS attack.
 However, implementing this strategy by itself may not stop the attackers; ideally, it should be supported by at least one other measure to curtail and prevent the attack.

 This solution is within the reach of almost all network administrators.
 In effect, this strategy involves creating a ‘black hole’ and directing all traffic to that route.

 This strategy is mostly implemented by an internet service provider who may get entangled in their internet property’s DDoS attack.
 As a defence mechanism, they can direct all traffic, good and bad, into a black hole.

-A WAF or, a Web Application Firewall is one of the four common types of firewall.
+A WAF or Web Application Firewall is one of the four common types of firewall.
 The WAF can be put in between the origin server and the internet to act as a reverse proxy, thereby, preventing malicious traffic from attacking the network server.